Join the nurturing Resilience Membership for just £39/month

 • Electrolytes such as sodium, potassium and magnesium.
 These can be taken in various forms such as epsom salt (magnesium sulphate) baths, adding salt to food and oral supplemental forms.

 • Sulphur: Oxalate and sulphate share transporters which means that oxalate moves through the body on sulphate transporters and binds to sulphate receptor sites.
-This means that one will influence and by increasing sulphate and sulphate metabolism we can reduce stored oxalates in the body.
+This means that one will influence and by increasing sulphate and sulphate metabolism we may influence how oxalates are processed in the body.
 Magnesium sulphate is a great way to get both magnesium and sulphur plus so extra self care!

 • Citric Acid: Citric acid is naturally occurring in certain fruits such as citrus fruits and berries and can also be taken in a chelated supplement e.g. potassium citrate, calcium citrate or magnesium citrate.
-Citric acid may help to break down oxalates but it isn’t always tolerated by those who are histamine sensitive, therefore, proceed with caution.
+Citrates are often used in clinical settings to support oxalate balance, particularly in relation to kidney stone risk.
+Citric acid isn’t always tolerated by those who are histamine sensitive, therefore, proceed with caution.

 • Vitamin B6: Vitamin B6 plays a crucial role in oxalate metabolism and therefore vitamin B6 can be supplemented as either part of a B-complex or on its own, depending on tolerance.